 "Between Nuremberg and Amnesia: The Truth and Reconciliation Commission in South Africa", Beth S. Lyons, Monthly Review, Volume 49, Issue 04 (September)(1997).

 Institute for Historical Justice and Reconciliation.
 Catherine Cissé van den Muijsenbergh, Executive Director*

-Project on Justice in Times of Transition.
-Tim Phillips, Co-Chair and Co-Founder*
+Beyond Justice, Tim Phillips, Co-Chair and Co-Founder*

 “Satisfying Victims and Healing Societies: The Promises of Justice after Extreme Violence” [PDF] (2008).
 Susan F. Hirsch, Institute for Conflict Analysis and Resolution, George Mason University.